nerc-esces/python-advanced-esces/_episodes/05-numpy-and-numba.md

 > ## Compare Performance
 >
-> Try to run the same code with the following changes:
-> 1. Run a version without any Numba Jit.
+> Try to run the same code without any Numba Jit or parallelisation.
+> Try decreasing and increasing the matrix size and compare the results.
-> 2. Run without parallelism.
+>
-> 3. Run with a larger matrix.
 > Which one has the best results?
 >
 > > ## Solution
-> >
+> > You might find a smaller matrix shows little or no difference in execution times, but a larger one sees the parallelised/JIT version go faster.
-> > Parallelization doesn't always lead to faster execution times, especially for small computations or when the overhead of parallelization outweighs the benefits.
+> > For small computations the overhead of parallelization can outweigh the benefits.
 It's essential to profile your code and experiment with different approaches to find the most efficient solution for your specific use case.
 > {: .solution}
 {: .challenge}